Fulla/goalMgr/app/README.md

 * An "alternative" is composed by one or more sub"goals"
 * A "goal" may act as subgoal in 0 or more alternatives (hence the goal-alternative relation)

+* Achievement conditions:
   - A goal is completed if (at least) an alternative is completed
   - An alternative is completed if all the subgoals are completed

 goal =
 	{